HisFun2305/homepage/README.md

 creates a new Item object representing a plan item

 ### logJSONData
-calls `fetch("/plans/data")` and loads the requested data in the JSON array into itemList, then calls [makScatter](#makescatter) to generate a scatterplot based on urgancy and importance
+calls `fetch("/plans/data")` and loads the requested data in the JSON array into itemList, then calls [makScatter](#makescatter) to generate a scatterplot based on urgency and importance

 ### postJSON
-calls `fetch` with `method: "POST"` to POST a dictionary representing a plan along with the neccesary operation indicated by the [flag](#plans), updating the scatterplot with [makScatter](#makescatter) only when the flag is 0 or 2, indicating a insertion and deletion respectively
+calls `fetch` with `method: "POST"` to POST a dictionary representing a plan along with the necessary operation indicated by the [flag](#plans), updating the scatterplot with [makScatter](#makescatter) only when the flag is 0 or 2, indicating an insertion and deletion respectively

 ### initSlider
 Initialises sliders to output the value of the slider on every input